-In particular, researchers have been looking at the issue of diversity in assessment tasks and consideration rater as a source of measurement error in the performance test.
-It is considered that the procedure will lead to a reduction in error associated with the use of human evaluators.
-This can happen, but it is not always certain; judgment is required to develop rules or protocols for computerized scoring algorithm.
-Decisions made by different experts and/or types of experts may lead to different computerized scoring algorithm (Clauser et al., 1999).
-This study aimed to investigates potential applications of Generalizability theory (G-theory) in the development of children performance assessment for socio-emotional domain (Cardinet et al., 2009).
+In particular, researchers have looked at the issue of variability in assessment tasks and rater judgments as sources of measurement error in performance testing (Shohamy, 1983; 1984; Pollitt and Hutchinson, 1987; Barnwell, 1989; McNamara and Adams, 1991).
+This study aimed to investigates potential applications of Generalizability theory (G-theory) in the development of such a performance-based assessment procedure (Cardinet et al., 2009).